Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Materials and methods

 We use the Bayesian Network Regression model initially defined in \citet{guha2021bayesian} to elucidate associations between microbial drivers and biological phenotypes.
 We present below the theoretical details of the model and priors for the sake of completeness.

 Let $y_i$ denote the scalar continuous phenotype for sample $i$ and let $\mathcal N_i$ be the network that represents the microbial community in sample $i$.
 In this work, we assume that these networks have already been estimated and will be assumed to be known without error.
 That is, at this stage, we do not propagate statistical error in the inference of the microbial network (but see Discussion).
 For each microbial network, we can compute its adjacency matrix $\mathbf A_i \in \mathbb R^{V \times V}$ where $V$ represents the number of nodes in the microbial network.
+The diagonal of the adjacency matrix $\mathbf A_i$ describes the nodes themselves - either the quantity of the node in the sample or presence/absence indicators.
 While \citet{guha2021bayesian} assume that all networks must have the same nodes (as is the case for brain connectome networks), here we allow different networks to have different nodes so that $V$ represents the total number of nodes that appear in at least one network.

 The network regression model is then defined as

 where $\mu \in \mathbb{R}$ is the overall mean effect, $\epsilon_i \sim N(0,\tau^2)$ is the error term, $\mathbf B \in \mathbb R ^{V \times V}$ is the symmetric network coefficient matrix, and $\langle \cdot \rangle_F$ represents the Frobenius inner product.